 So pull out your old school songs and nursery rhymes and start playing them over and over with your little ones.
 This will help them develop words they don’t have or even help them learn what certain words mean through context!

-Sometimes life is crazy, but one of the best things we can do to teach a child to speak properly is to slow down and communicate.
+Sometimes life is crazy, but one of the best things we can do to encourage speech development is to slow down and communicate.
 Talking your way through each day naming foods at the grocery store, talking about where you are driving to, and even pointing out all the sounds you hear is one of the best toddler speech delay exercises you can do.

 When you are communicating with your toddler make sure to: